ju-bar/drprobe_clt/README.md

 ### Windows

-Solution and project files are included that should work with Visual Studio 2017+ and the Intel Parallel Studio or the Intel oneAPI.
+Solution and project files are included that should work with Visual Studio 2022 and the Intel oneAPI (IFX compiler).

 The code is using the dfti module (mkl_dfti.f90) of the Intel MKL.
 This module must be compiled, which is not the case by default.
-Add the source file manually to the CELSLC project once and compile it with a release configuration.
-Then copy the mkl_dft*.mod files to the lp64 sub-folder of the MKL include folder (ilp64 for 64-bit integer code, default is 32-bit integers).
-Once the mod files are there, and you always use the same MKL version, mkl_dfti can be removed again from the project and CELSLC and MSA should both compile and link.
-This manual procedure is needed, since the MKL code folder can be different on different systems.
+The source file is added to the projects CELSLC and MSA from the Intel MKL include folder.
+The project files are set up to accomplish this if the MKL installation folder is saved to the system environment variable MKL_ROOT.
+If want to use a different variable or no variable at all, check that the file is still somehow found on your system before compiling.

 ### Linux